-Infant Abduction in South Africa Sheds Light on Need for Infant Security Systems
+Infant Abduction in South Africa Calls for Infant Security Systems

 Last week in Cape Town, South Africa, the Magistrate's Court handed down an indictment for an infant abduction that took place in the Groote Schuur Hospital in 1997.
 The woman who is charged with kidnapping the two day old infant after convincing the young mother to take a nap while she watched her newborn daughter.
 The indictment states that she "entered the maternity ward of Groote Schuur Hospital, where Celeste Nurse was convalescing after the birth of her daughter.
 She befriended her and convinced her to hand her daughter to her so that she could sleep."
 Eighteen years later, the crime was solved when a younger daughter of the couple who experienced this tragedy entered the same high school as the abducted girl.
 Their striking resemblance led to truth of their origin.